Last updated: 12/16/2021

 (a) Network Security Controls.
 LiveChat’s information systems have security controls designed to detect and mitigate attacks by using logs and alerting;

 (b) Antivirus.
-LiveChat’s implements endpoint protection on its hosting environments, including antivirus; which are continuously updated with critical patches or security releases in accordance with LiveChat’s server change control procedures.
+LiveChat’s implements endpoint protection, whenever it is reasonable due to the potential attack surface and technically applicable, on its hosting environments, including antivirus; which are continuously updated with critical patches or security releases.

 3.12 Information Security Incident Management.